Henry Roger Justin Lewis

-Henry Roger Justin Lewis (6 December 1925 – 19 July 2007) was a British lawyer who served as Solicitor General of Fiji from 1956 to 1963, and as Attorney General of Fiji from 1963 to 1970.
+Henry Roger Justin Lewis CBE and honorary QC (6 December 1925 – 19 July 2007) was a British lawyer who served as Solicitor General of Fiji from 1956 to 1963, and as Attorney General of Fiji from 1963 to 1970.

+He was awarded the CBE on 1st January 1969.

 Lewis participated in the Marlborough House conference chaired by Eirene White in July 1965, to discuss constitutional reforms.
 The Fijian delegation consisted of six ethnic Fijians (Ratu Sir George Cakobau, Ratu Sir Edward Cakobau, Ratu Sir Penaia Ganilau, Ratu Sir Kamisese Mara, Josua Rabukawaqa, and Semesa Sikivou), six Indo-Fijians (Dr. A. D. Patel, Sidiq Koya, James Madhavan, C. A. Shah, Andrew Deoki, and C. P. Singh), and six Europeans (John Falvey, Ronald Kermode, John Moore, John Kearsley, Fred Archibald, and Cyril Aidney) The Governor, Sir Derek Jakeway, and Lewis himself, as Attorney General, were designated separately.
 They were joined by a nine-member British delegation.

+Following Fijian independence in October 1970, he returned to England where he resumed working as a barrister with a largely criminal practice at Goldsmith Buildings in the Inner Temple.

-Lewis died on 19 July 2007, at the age of 81.
+Justin Lewis died on 19 July 2007, at the age of 81.